Tehama County Small Claims Court, California

 Tehama County Small Claims Court

-Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
-The procedures and rules of evidence for small claims court cases in Tehama are the same for any County in California.
-The rules are designed to be less complex and more less formal when compared to general civil cases.
-The person or business that files the action is the plaintiff.
+Small Claims Court is a limited court designed to handle disputes and disagreements both quickly and inexpensively (at least compared to a general civil case).
+The rules for small claims court cases in Tehama County are the same for any county in California.
+These rules are meant to be simpler than a regular civil case so that a non-lawyer can understand and represent himself or herself in court.
+The person who files the lawsuit or action is called the plaintiff.
 The Defendant is the person or business that is being sued.
 In small claims court cases in California, neither party is allowed to have a lawyer represent you at the hearing.
 However, you are able to consult and speak with an attorney before or after the small claims court hearing.

-Tehama County Small Claims Court cases are heard in 1 courthouse across Tehama County.
-The website for Tehama County Superior court is: www.tehamacourt.ca.gov.
-Here are the following locations where small claims cases are heard:
+Small Claims Court cases are heard in 1 courthouse across the County.
+The website address for Tehama County Superior Court (which will have more information for small claims court cases) is: www.tehamacourt.ca.gov.
+Here are the following locations where Small Claims Court cases are heard in Tehama County:

 Civil Division